Poker Online

 Deal

 The players agree who should deal first, and the turn to deal alternates after each hand.
 The deal is 13 cards each, dealt one at a time.
 The stock of undealt cards is placed on the table, face-down except for the top card which is turned face-up and placed on top of the stock.
-The suit of this face-up card is the trump suit for the hand.
+The suit of this face-up card determines the trump suit for the hand.

 Play